spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 main advantage of Spack over ``pip`` is its ability to compile non-Python dependencies.
 It can also build cythonized versions of a package or link to an optimized BLAS/LAPACK library like MKL, resulting in calculations that run orders of magnitude faster.
-If you only need Python tools like flake8 and sphinx, don't waste your time on Spack.
+Spack does not offer a significant advantage to other python-management systems for installing and using tools like flake8 and sphinx.
 But if you need packages with non-Python dependencies like numpy and scipy, Spack will be very valuable to you.

 Anaconda is another great alternative to Spack, and comes with its own